KennyHisano/javakeygen/README.md

 -secure encryption of private key and its conversion with rsa.

-- transaction mock, pointer to prev and next address could be developed for futhre dev.
+-transaction mock, pointer to prev and next address could be developed for futhre dev.